 - Esthetic care: Peat mud is commonly used in massage therapy, it aids in relaxation and invigorates the bloodstream.
 After peat is applied to the skin the patient will experience heat.
 Peat has many well-known health effects for the human body including pharmacological properties.

 - Biofiltration: Low cost biofiltration units are environmentally sustainable and low cost.
 Peat can easily trap odours and noxious fumes.

 - Wastewater treatment: Canadian sphagnum peat moss absorbs air and water like a sponge.
 Being very absorbent sphagnum peat moss is very effective when utilized in wastewater treatment systems.
 The porosity of this fibrous material retains the effluent from natural bodies of water.

-Using GAO RFID Systems in the Peat Extraction Industry
+Exploring RFID in the Peat Extraction Industry

 The Canadian Horticultural Peat industry is responsible for traditional vacuum harvest (VH) and block cut (BC) extraction processes.
 The harvesting of peat moss is sustainable and a greener method of energy utilization.

 The extraction of peat moss is performed using the following two methods:

 - Milling method – the removal of thin layers of peat deposits.
 The milled peat layer allows for faster drying.
 The retention of the moisture